Purdue-CSUSB/CS-190-F2016/labs/lab3/README.md

 3. run `i`
 4. run your personal alias
 5. ask a question about something you don't understand.

+If you don't complete the lab in the allotted time, email your `dirinfo` and `.zshrc` (or `.bashrc`) with your aliases to your TA.
+Make sure to tell them where to find your personal alias.

 ## End of Lab ##